 This sanctuary is home to around 70 primates that have all been injured or abandoned.
 Tamarins, Spider monkeys, Capuchin monkeys, and Marmosets are residents of the sanctuary.

 There are plenty of things animal lovers can do in Hawaii.
-Visiting zoos and animal sanctuaries is the best thing to do if you want to see a variety of Hawaiian animals without having to move around too much; however, if you are feeling a little adventurous, you can sign up for a snorkelling or diving excursion.
+Visiting zoos and animal sanctuaries are the best things to do if you want to see a variety of Hawaiian animals without having to move around too much; however, if you are feeling a little adventurous, you can sign up for a snorkelling or diving excursion.

 A medley of water excursions are available for animal lovers, and, of course, dolphin and whale watching tours take precedence.